989x/fontend/D-GraphQL/ChatGPT-Graph-api/graphql-like/readme.md

 ### problem , { where: { name: Like(`%${name}%`) } }
-1. Like in function cannot be used in conjunction with the mocking api. </br>
+1. Like in function cannot be used in conjunction with the mocking api. <br />
 2. The format of the function is unclear.

-Using the find() method </br>
+Using the find() method <br />
 This example selects all blog posts whose titles contain the word: ‘kindacode.com’.
 - kindacode: https://www.kindacode.com/snippet/typeorm-using-like-operator/